 Those are just a few examples from my own reading.
 Perhaps you have some of your own.
 And that raises a question (at least for me).
 If we don’t stop reading a series for quality reasons, why do we?
 Is it the ‘Oooh, shiny’ factor of new novels and new-to-us authors?
 It is the time factor?
 Or, perhaps, is it that ‘I will never catch up’ feeling when it occurs to you that you’re four or five books behind with an author?

 I’d love to hear from you about this.
 Which enjoyable series have you let slip away?
 Do you plan to pick up where you left off?

-*NOTE: The title of this post is a line from the Go-Go’s Vacation.
+*NOTE: The title of this post is a line from The Hollies’ Come on Back.